Accelerating Trust-Region Methods: An Attempt to Balance Global and Local Efficiency: Preliminaries

 \end{lemma}

 To proceed, let us introduce a unified view of the updates of SOMs.
 In fact, almost all of the SOMs choose the step $d$ at a given point $x$ as

 The regularization parameter $\mu$ plays a critical role in the convergence analysis and varies among different SOMs.
 For example, in the classical TR method using the standard oracle~\eqref{eq.classic tr subproblem}, $\mu$ is fully determined as a posteriori, and is exactly the Lagrangian multiplier associated with the ball constraint in \eqref{eq.classic tr subproblem}.
-In the regularized Newton methods~\cite{mishchenko_regularized_2023}, $\mu$ can be explicitly selected as $\Theta(\sqrt{\|\nabla f(x)\|})$ such that a $O(\epsilon^{-1/2})$ method can be designed .
+In the regularized Newton methods~\cite{mishchenko2023regularized}, $\mu$ can be explicitly selected as $\Theta(\sqrt{\|\nabla f(x)\|})$ such that an $O(\epsilon_f^{-1/2})$ method for finding $\epsilon_f$-function-value solutions can be designed.
 In the CRN method~\cite{nesterov2006cubic}, it requires some search procedures on $\mu$.

-The following lemmas clarify $\mu$ plays an important role in the convergence analysis of SOMs, the proofs of which can be found in \Cref{sec.proof pre}. \begin{lemma} Suppose Assumption~\ref{assm.lipschitz} and \eqref{eq.second-order update} hold, then we have
+The following lemmas clarify $\mu$ plays an important role in the convergence analysis of SOMs, the proofs of which can be found in Appendix~\ref{sec.proof pre}. \begin{lemma} Suppose Assumption~\ref{assm.lipschitz} and \eqref{eq.second-order update} hold, then we have

 \end{lemma}